SoraSuegami/halo2-rsa/README.md

 We implemented our circuit using a similar approach.
 In addition, the range check, that is the verification of whether a given integer is within a certain range, was optimized using a lookup table.
-This optimization reduces the constraints of the existing circuit.
+This optimization reduces the proving time of the existing circuit.